 - Members of the SLT/Pastoral or a nominated person will be on duty in the hall. - The Lunchtime Supervisors report concerns to class teachers and any major concerns directly to the Pastoral Team. - Lunchtime supervisors are trained to use the 'Outdoor Behaviour Policy'. - Lunchtime clubs are organized to support vulnerable groups. - Any child injured during lunchtime should be brought in by one of Lunchtime Supervisors and taken to a First-Aider.
+Some supervisors are also first aid trained.
 In the event of a serious injury the child should not be moved but the First Aider and the most senior member of staff should be informed immediately.
 All accidents should be recorded in the Accident Book.
 If the First Aider decides that there is significant injury an ACCID 1 form will be required in specific circumstances by the HSE.